nikahmadz/pages/docs/get-started.md

 [Link](url) and ![Image](src)
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-and check out the [documentation](https://docs.github.com/categories/github-pages-basics/).